minvws/nl-covid19-coronacheck-website/_questions-in-app/en/1-hoe-werkt-de-coronacheck-app.md

 This QR code is scanned at the entrance of the location you're visiting.
 Do you have a valid QR code and does your identifying data correspond with your proof of identity?
 Then you're allowed access.
 You may still need an additional entrance ticket.

-**Note:** the CoronaCheck app only holds 1 person's test declaration.
-This means every individual visitor needs their own phone and CoronaCheck app, or an individually printed test declaration.
-You can download and print off your test declaration via [www.coronacheck.nl/en/print](/en/print).
+**Note:** the CoronaCheck app only holds 1 person's test certificate.
+This means every individual visitor needs their own phone and CoronaCheck app, or an individually printed test certificate.
+You can download and print off your test certificate via [www.coronacheck.nl/en/print](/en/print).